 Do I need to buy anything for breastfeeding?

 You should plan ahead and purchase items you may need for breastfeeding, which can include a nursing pillow, nursing bra and covers.
 Women’s Care also offers breastfeeding supplies for purchase to all of our new moms.
-You can contact our lactation specialist for more information.
+Call us at (541) 868-9700 for more information.

 How should I hold my baby while breastfeeding?

 There are a number of ways you can hold your baby while they nurse.
 Here are some of the common positions:

 - Side-lying: while lying down, place your baby alongside you with them facing you.

 - Football: tuck your baby under your arm with their head resting in your hand.

 - Cross-cradle: hold your baby with the opposite arm of the breast you are using.

 No matter what position you use, do not fall asleep while nursing, as this can be dangerous for your baby and increases the risk of Sudden Infant Death Syndrome (SIDS).